 - Participating in the treatment plan

 Alcohol and depression are lifelong illnesses that need ongoing care, maintenance, and support from trusted family and friends.
 But with treatment, people can go on to live a life of sobriety, free from the painful symptoms of depression.
-If you’re concerned about your or a loved one’s depression and alcohol use, call Zinnia Healing at (855) 430-9439.
+If you’re concerned about your or a loved one’s depression and alcohol use, call the Zinnia Health drug addiction hotline at (855) 430-9439.